Two Indian scientists are among the first users of James Webb Space Telescope

 Two Indian astrophysicists probing star birth would be among hundreds of scientists from all over the world, who would start using the James Webb Space Telescope that sees the universe far back in time in unprecedented clarity.

-“JWST's unprecedented sensitivity, angular resolution, and spectral resolution allow us to study various parameters that shape and regulate the formation of stars and planetary systems,” Purvankara told DH.
+“JWST's unprecedented sensitivity, angular resolution, and spectral resolution allow us to study various parameters that shape and regulate the formation of stars and planetary systems,” Puravankara told DH.

 Also Read | Cosmic cliffs and dancing galaxies: Webb begins new era of astronomy